Sidebar Site Navigation

 2120 .
 American Sign Language II.
 4. Second level of ASL comprehension and expression.
 ASL vocabulary, grammar, and pragmatics, along with increased fluency, are taught through lecture, conversation, and storytelling.
 Translation from English to ASL is addressed.
 Prerequisites: SPPA 2110.

 2250.
 Clinical Observation.
 1. Students obtain a minimum of 10 approved observation hours of live and recorded speech-language pathology and audiology services.
 Weekly class meetings will discuss the communication disorders and assessment/treatment activities observed.
 ASHA Code of Ethics, HIPAA procedures, and observer requirements (e.g., background checks, TB screen) will be conducted.
 Prerequisite: SPPA 1010.

 3210 .
 Phonetics.
-3. Articulatory and acoustic description of speech sound production.
-Introduction to the International Phonetic Alphabet and development of phonetic transcription skills.
+3. Normal speech sound development and articulatory description of speech sound production.
+Introduction to the International Phonetic Alphabet and development of speech transcription skills.
 Prerequisite: SPPA 1010.

 3265 .
 Anatomy and Physiology of Speech, Swallowing and Hearing.
 3. Introduces the student to the anatomy of the normal speech and hearing systems as well as the physiologic underpinnings of the speech (respiration, phonation, articulation), swallowing, and hearing (external, middle, and inner ear) systems.
 Theories of speech production and speech perception are presented.
 Prerequisites: KIN 2040.